-As for the second problem —having a place for everything— we need to define and anticipate the realm of the current and the possible, and then decide where does each element is going to “live”.
-This exercise eliminates random and careless placing and therefore, clutter.
+As for the second problem – having a place for everything – we need to define and anticipate the realm of the current and the possible, and then decide where does each element is going to “live”.
+This exercise eliminates random and careless placing of items, and therefore, reduces clutter.

-Taking these concepts into portals organization means that we need first to have a deep understanding of what’s in the house.
-For this effect, we conduct a Content Inventory, Audit and Analytics Review.
-These activities allow us to have a better understanding of the portal’s contents, their size, the formats, the topics, and —with the help of analytics— the behavioral patterns of users around them.
+Taking these concepts with portals means that we need first to have a deep understanding of what’s involved.
+For this, we conduct a Content Inventory, Audit and Analytics Review.
+These activities allow us to have a better understanding of the portal’s content, size, the format, topics, and with the help of analytics, the behavioral patterns of users.

-By doing this review, we usually find those old articles that haven’t been updated in 10 years, policies that are no longer current, tutorials on how to use the portal when it had different navigation, just to mention a few examples of dated contents.
-The point is that everything that is not useful, current or appropriate should go.
-Then with what we have left we create a catalog system based on what each content is about.
+By doing this review, we usually find those old articles that haven’t been updated in 10 years, policies that are no longer current, and tutorials on how to use the portal when it had different navigation, just to mention a few examples of dated content.
+Everything that is not useful, current or appropriate should go.
+With the remaining content, we create a catalog system based on what each item is about.

-Probably our most fought battle during our Portal work is against the common tendency of organizing information based on who produced it.
-For enterprises, this translates into a departmental-oriented organization.
+Probably our most fought battle in organizing portal information is the tendency to organize based on who produced the content.
+For enterprises, this translates into a department-oriented organization instead of who needs to use it and how they are best able to find it.
 Although organizing information based on which department created it might be straightforward for some, it is not for everyone.
 Not everyone knows all the topics covered by the Human Resources department for example.

 In the same way Marie Kondo advocates for organizing your home based on categories (clothes, books, papers, komono, sentimental, etc.) instead of a room-by-room approach, we have been advocating for organizing information based on what it is about.
 A topic approach presents users with information based on their semantic category.
-This way your users don’t need to guess who produce it— they only go to the appropriate catalog where all the elements that are about the same topic are presented together.
+This way your users don’t need to guess who produced it; they can go to the appropriate topic section.